Floyd’s girlfriend recalls their struggles with addiction

 Bravinder said after he drove the ambulance three blocks and jumped in back to help his partner, a monitor showed that Floyd had flatlined — his heart had stopped.
 He said they were never able to restore a pulse.

+On cross-examination, Chauvin’s lawyer questioned why the ambulance did not go straight to the hospital, and he pressed Smith on Floyd’s condition as he lay on the pavement, in an apparent attempt to plant doubt as to whether Chauvin was directly responsible for his death.
+The paramedic expressed himself in blunt terms that Floyd was “dead” or “deceased.”

-Ross began her testimony by telling how she and Floyd first met in 2017 at a shelter where Floyd was a security guard.
+Ross began her testimony by telling how she and Floyd met at a shelter where Floyd was a security guard.

 “May I tell the story?” she asked.
 “It’s one of my favorite stories to tell.”

-Note: This story has been corrected to fix the wording in the Schleicher quote to “after he was handcuffed” instead of “when he was handcuffed.”